finbourne/finbourne-identity-sdk-python/sdk/docs/UsersApi.md

     id = 'id_example' # str | The unique identifier for the User to be activated

     try:
-        # [EARLY ACCESS] SendActivationEmail: Sends an activation email to the User
+        # SendActivationEmail: Sends an activation email to the User
         await api_instance.send_activation_email(id)
     except Exception as e:
         print("Exception when calling UsersApi->send_activation_email: %s\n" % e)